An Introduction to the Analysis of the Next-generation Sequencing Data [EL019]

 • Aligning the sequence reads;

-• Calling sequence and structural variants;
+• Calling and interpreting DNA variants;

 • Evaluating functional effects of the genetic variants on proteins;